 Overview of Encrypted Email Management in ASP.NET Core

-Command Description
+Command | Description |

-Convert.ToBase64String() Converts the byte array returned by the encryption method into a Base64 encoded string, making it safe to store in a text-based field like a database column.
+Convert.ToBase64String() | Creates a Base64 encoded string from the byte array that the encryption function returned, making it safe to place in a text-based field like a database column. |

 The scripts provided serve a vital role in securely handling encrypted emails within an ASP.NET Core application using Duende IdentityServer.
 The first set of code establishes a custom ApplicationUser class, extending the default IdentityUser with an EncryptedEmail property.
 This property is mapped directly to a specific column in the database using the .HasColumnName("EncryptedEmail") method.
 To ensure that each encrypted email remains unique within the database, a unique index is created with the command .HasIndex(u => u.EncryptedEmail).IsUnique().
 This is crucial in avoiding collisions and maintaining data integrity, particularly when dealing with sensitive encrypted data that may appear similar after processing.